jooexploit/shoky-mentor/.github/pull_request_template.md

 - type: markdown
   attributes:
   value: |
-  Thanks for contributing to Frontend Tools Hub!
+  Thanks for contributing to Shoky Mentor!
 Please fill out this template to help us review your changes.

 - type: textarea
   id: description